eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 6.5.4](#654-wallet-unit-management).
 Management will also include regular updates of the Wallet Instance application to ensure its continued security and functionality.
 However, this is not further defined in this chapter.
-4. The User may de-install the Wallet Instance; see [Section 6.5.5](#655-wallet-instance-de-installation).
+4. The User may uninstall the Wallet Instance; see [Section 6.5.5](#655-wallet-instance-uninstallation).

 #### 6.5.2 Wallet Instance installation